System-Verification-Lab/paragnosis/demo.md

         alarm
         ...

 Any of the shown names can be used as input for the `pg` script.
+You can also provide a locally stored Bayesian network filename with `.net` extension (HUGIN format).

 #### Show encoding statistics for the *asia* network